 A Successful Politician

 Hayes did make a serious mistake, however, in refusing to run for reelection.
 With the economy rebounding and the Republicans united by the Battle of the Riders, he might well have won—if he had been able to garner the nomination in a much-divided Republican Party.
-Presidents who serve only one term are usually written off as mediocreties, while those acclaimed as great have been reelected to a second term; a second term enables Presidents to implement more fully their policy initiatives.
+Presidents who serve only one term are usually written off as mediocrities, while those acclaimed as great have been reelected to a second term, especially as a second term enables Presidents to implement more fully their policy initiatives.
 Four more years would have allowed Hayes to widen the application of civil service reform principles beyond the important New York offices.
 With a Republican Congress, he might well have enforced the election laws and protected black voters in the South.
-He was the last President in the nineteenth century who was genuinely interested in preserving voting rights for blacks.
+He was, after all, the last President in the 19th century who was genuinely interested in preserving voting rights for blacks.

 Hayes was a respectable, dignified, and decent egalitarian.
 He had a sensitive nature, a judicious temperament, and a pragmatic attitude.
 He was a patient reformer who attempted what was possible.
 A good friend remarked that Hayes’s best feature was “his intuitive perception of what at the moment is practicably attainable.”
-Ultimately, he was optimistic that education of the public would accomplish in the future the present day impossibility.
-Shortly before he died Hayes concluded "I am 'a radical in thought (and principle) and a conservative in method' (and conduct)."
+Ultimately, he was optimistic that education of the public would accomplish in the future the present-day impossibility.
+Shortly before he died, Hayes concluded "I am 'a radical in thought (and principle) and a conservative in method' (and conduct)."
 Hayes’s policies and politics were, ultimately, not up to preventing the coming of a new and bitter age of racial and economic inequality in late 19th-century America.
 That said, he deserves much more of our consideration than simply adding him to the long roll of supposedly dismal Gilded Age Presidents.